capnramses/apg_mesh/README.md

 I have a binary option but it actually isn't very beneficial in terms of size.
 I might look at this again later.
 Limited-precision floats and .obj-like optimisation would be key.

-###Tinkering with data-point accuracy to reduce file size###

-* If points are assumed to be in meters, then we can probably round to the centimetre or millimetre to reduce file size to ~5 bytes per value.
-* normals could be rounded to 4 s.f. as they are normalised later anyway.
-* tangents could be something similar to normals.

 ###Further reducing or expanding tags###